shadowsoyaca/PMDDND_Platform/README.md

         pages/
             LoginPage.tsx       - the login screen: artwork, form, and the request that signs a player in
-            HomePage.tsx        - placeholder landing screen: shows who is signed in, and the sign-out button
+            HomePage.tsx        - Phase 2 Story 5.
+No longer a screen.
+It loads
+                                  the account and picks which landing to draw OwnerHomePage.tsx   - the owner's landing, with the link to the account table
+            PlayerHomePage.tsx  - a player's landing, without it AccountsPage.tsx    - the account table: search, sorting, and the three forms.
+Also the refusal a player sees

             LoginPage.test.tsx  - Phase 2 Story 4.7.
 Tests sit beside the screen
             HomePage.test.tsx     they test.
-Both cover the content-type check that tells a real answer apart from a bounce, which is the trap two bugs came out of
+Both cover the content-type check AccountsPage.test.tsx that tells a real answer apart from a bounce, which is the trap two bugs came out of

         test/                   - Phase 2 Story 4.7.
 Shared test pieces.
 Nothing